Links for Palaeobotanists

 Ernst-Georg Beck, Zentrale für Unterrichtswesen: Biokurs 2001 (in German).
 Go to: Pflanzenanatomie und Photosynthese.

 Dale Benham, Nebraska Wesleyn University: Plant Anatomy Study - Interactive Version.
 Four lessons (Cell Types, Meristems, Plant Organs and Tissues) are available here for study.
 See also: The Plant Anatomy Archive.
-This site contains over 50 images of stems, roots, and leaves of vascular plants commonly studied in Plant Biology courses.
-No interpretive information is included.

 !
 The Botanical Society of America: Online Image Collection.
 This is a collection of approximately 800 images available for instructional use.
 Currently, there are 14 collections of images: Plant Geography, Plant Morphology, Phloem Development, Xylem Development, Floral Ontogeny, Lichens, Economic Botany, Carnivorous Plants, Organography, Pollen, Paleobotany, Plant Defense Mechanisms, Plant Anatomy, and Cellular Communication Channels.
 Excellent!